Projects That Get You Working

 "D-SIP was an amazing experience that prepared me for fundraising in almost any setting.
 I interact with our nation's lawmakers and leaders on a daily basis, and have realized that fundraisers, especially in times of economic hardship, are always in demand across all industries." —Amy Pfaehler

-Current position: Development Officer, University of Michigan Health System - Cardiovascular Center
+Current Position: Assistant Director of Development, University of Michigan Health System

 Intern for the Cardiovascular Center, D-SIP '11.
 In addition to creating a catalog of the many funding opportunities at the Cardiovascular Center, Terra planned a community awareness event for the Bo Schembechler Heart of a Champion Research Fund.

-Layne Scherer, (AB '08, MPP Candidate, University of Michigan Gerald R. Ford School of Public Policy)
+Layne Scherer, (AB '08, MPP '14, University of Michigan Gerald R. Ford School of Public Policy)

 Intern for the Taubman College of Architecture and Urban Planning, (D-SIP '07).
 Layne identified major gift prospects and donors for the College and developed recommendations on how to cultivate and solicit them.